cfabrice/marinaaisa-website-2018/contents/en/blog/blog-using-vue-nuxt-markdown.md

 If we wanted to create a portfolio in the future, it would be exactly the same as the blog.
 We would create within <inline-code>contents</inline-code> a folder called <inline-code>portfolio</inline-code> and we would do the same process that we have done with <inline-code>blogs</inline-code>.

-The loader for Webpack Markdown files that I use is: [frontmatter-markdown-loader](https://www.npmjs.com/package/frontmatter-markdown-loader) that allows me to put Vue components inside markdown, as well as extract the <inline-code>frontmatter</inline-code> attributes as they do static generators like Jekyll.
+The loader for Webpack Markdown files that I use is: [frontmatter-markdown-loader](https://www.npmjs.com/package/frontmatter-markdown-loader) that allows me to put Vue components inside markdown files, as well as extract the <inline-code>frontmatter</inline-code> attributes as they do static generators like Jekyll.
 For making the code look pretty I apply: [HighlightJS](https://highlightjs.org/)

 ## Let's talk about performance